-The practice had made reasonable adjustments for patients with access requirements, a hearing induction loop and information in a range of accessible formats.
+The practice had made reasonable adjustments for patients with access requirements, including step free access via a portable ramp to treatment rooms on the ground floor, accessible toilet facilities, a hearing induction loop and information in a range of accessible formats.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.